A note on the topology of irreducible ${\rm SO}(3)$-manifolds: Introduction

 \begin{cor} Let $M$ be a simply connected, closed $5$--manifold. \begin{enumerate} \item[(a)] Let $w_2(M)=0$.
 Then $M$ is an irreducible $\SOg(3)$--manifold if and only if $\dim_{\ZZ_2}H_2(M;\ZZ_2)$ is odd. \item[(b)] Let $w_2(M)\neq 0$.
 Then $M$ is an irreducible $\SOg(3)$--manifold. \end{enumerate} \end{cor}

 Furthermore from Corollary \ref{CThomasStandStructure} we obtain that Theorem \ref{TItroduction} (a) is equivalent to

 \begin{cor} Let $M$ be a closed spin $5$--manifold.
-Then $M$ is an irreducible $\SOg(3)$--manifold if and only if $M$ admits a standard $\SOg(3)$--structure and $p_1(M)$ is divisible by five. \end{cor}
+Then $M$ is an irreducible $\SOg(3)$--manifold if and only if $M$ admits a two--field and $p_1(M)$ is divisible by five. \end{cor}

 \begin{rem} We would like to give an alternative definition of irreducible $\SOg(3)$--manifolds, which will be needed for proving Theorem \ref{TItroduction} (a).
 Let $G$ be a Lie group and $\rho \colon G \to \SOg(n)$ an embedding of $G$ as a Lie subgroup of $\SOg(n)$.
-Let $\xi$ be an oriented vector bundle over a CW--complex $X$.
-A \emph{$G$-structure on $\xi$} is a reduction of the $\SOg(n)$-principal bundle of $\xi$ to a $G$-principal bundle over $X$ (where $n$ is the rank of $\xi$).
-If we regard $\xi$ as a map from $X$ to the classifying space $B\SOg(n)$, this definition is equivalent to the existence of a lift $\hat\xi$ for $\xi$ such that the following diagram commutes up to homotopy
+Let $\tau_M$ be the tangent bundle of $M$.
+A \emph{$G$-structure on $\tau_M$} is a reduction of the $\SOg(n)$-principal bundle of $\tau_M$ to a $G$-principal bundle over $M$ (where $n$ is the dimension of $M$).
+If we regard $\tau_M$ as a map from $M$ to the classifying space $B\SOg(n)$, this definition is equivalent to the existence of a lift $\hat\tau_M$ for $\tau_M$ such that the following diagram commutes up to homotopy

 where $B\rho$ is the map induced by $\rho$ on the classifying spaces.
-The existence of such a lift can be decided with obstruction theory, where sometimes the obstructions can be expressed in terms of characteristic classes of $X$.
-Let $\tau_M$ denote the tangent bundle of $M$.
-We say that $M$ admits a \emph{$G$--structure} if $\tau_M$ admits a $G$--structure.
+The existence of such a lift can be decided with obstruction theory, where sometimes the obstructions can be expressed in terms of characteristic classes of $M$.

 The existence of a two-field is equivalent to the existence of a $\SOg(n-2)$--structure on $M$ with respect to the standard embedding of $\SOg(n-2)$ into $\SOg(n)$ ($n=\dim M$).
 We call such a structure a \emph{standard $\SOg(n-2)$--structure on $M$}.